-CIS 1018 Intro to PC Applications 3 Varies by Program This course introduces basic computer terminology, file management, and PC system components.
+CIS 1018 Intro to PC Applications 3 67.5 This course introduces basic computer terminology, file management, and PC system components.
 Provides an overview of office application software including word processing, spreadsheets, databases, and presentation graphics.
 Includes the use of a web browser to access the Internet.
 CIS 1024 Intro to Operating Systems 3 60 Introduces concepts, terminology and hands-on skills in the use of DOS and Windows.
 Emphasizes navigation, file manipulation, file creation and troubleshooting.
 CIS 1055 Complete Spreadsheet: Excel 3 60 Introduces basic to advanced features of spreadsheet software to design and create accurate, professional worksheets for use in business and industry.
 The course includes entering data, creating formulas, professional formatting, creating charts, creating, sorting and filtering tables, creating and using templates, applying built-in functions, creating pivot tables, applying "what-if analysis" with data tables, creating macros, and using solver features.
+CNG 1001 Networking Fundamentals 3 60 Introduces network fundamentals using the OSI (Open Systems Interconnection) model and TCP/IP (Transmission Control Protocol/Internet Protocol) suite, fundamentals of Ethernet, IP addressing, and building simple LANs (Local Area Networks).
 CNG 1021 Computer Technician I: A+ 4 67.5 Provides students with an in-depth look at personal computer hardware, introduces networking concepts, and covers operational procedures and troubleshooting, all of which are necessary for a successful entry-level computer service technician position.
 Provides extensive hands-on work with computer systems, PC setup and configuration, and basic maintenance and troubleshooting.
 This course helps prepare you for the first CompTIA A+ Exam.
 CNG 1022 Computer Technician II: A+ 4 67.5 Provides students with an in-depth look at desktop and mobile Operating System support, maintenance, and troubleshooting, and an overview of security concepts, and interpersonal skills, all of which are necessary for a successful entry-level computer service technician position.
 Provides extensive hands-on work with current operating systems, including using common GUI and command line tools, registry editing, system backup and recovery, and advanced troubleshooting.
 This course helps prepare you for the second CompTIA A+ Exam.
-CNG 1024 Networking I: Network + 3 Varies by Program Provides students with the knowledge necessary to understand, identify and perform necessary tasks involved in supporting a network.
+CNG 1024 Networking I: Network + 3 67.5 Provides students with the knowledge necessary to understand, identify and perform necessary tasks involved in supporting a network.
 Covers the vendor-independent networking skills and concepts that affect all aspects of networking, such as installing and configuring the TCP/IP.
 This course also prepares students for the Networking II: Network + course.